anoopkcn/mplstyle/README.md

 color[0] = "tab:orange"

 # The default behavior of academic style is not to draw a grid on the axes.
-# We can change this behavior by using the `rc_context` method so that this setting only affect this plot
+# We can change this behavior by using the `rc_context` method ...
+# ...so that this setting only affect this plot
 rc_context = {"axes.grid": True, "axes.axisbelow": True}

 with mpl.rc_context(rc_context):